stoubian/backbone.crossfilter/README.md

 	},
 });

+# Unleash the power
 if you have read this far and already tried to use this plugin, it has not worked !
 The final method you must use to complete the task is myBCfilter.buildFilter(myCollection) to pass the collection you want to filter to your backbone.crossfilter instance.
-I do it in the fetch''s success callback to be sure to have the entire collection in my filter.
+I do it in the fetch's success callback to be sure I have the entire collection in my filter.

 myBaseCollection.fetch({
 	success: function(collection){